IgniteUI/igniteui-docfx/en/components/tabbar.md

 ...
 ```

-Update the component's template markup as follows:
+Next, update the component's template markup as follows:

 ```html
 <igx-bottom-nav>